cogdog/truwriter/README.md

 ### Page Setup
-This theme has several pages that must be created; each is associated with a specific template that provide it's functionality.
-Activating the theme *should* create these all for you when the theme is activated, but if not, create them as described below.
-You can edit the content of the **Write** and **Desk** pages to customize the prompt seen by writers on your site.
+This theme has one special page for your writing form that must be created; associated with a specific template that provides it's functionality.
+Activating the theme *should* create the page for you when the theme is activated, but if not, create them as described below.
+You can edit the content of the **Write** page to customize the welcome seen by writers on your site.

-If the theme does not do so automatically (and it should) create these Wordpress **Pages**.
-You can modify the titles, and add whatever content you want to appear at the top as instructions.
+If the theme does not do so automatically (and it should) create this Wordpress **Page**.
 As of version 1.8, you can edit the url short name as well.

 * **Write** -- The page that provides the writing form, see [http://splot.ca/writer/write](http://splot.ca/writer/write).
 Whatever you include in the body (not required) is added to the top of the form, maybe for extra instructions.e.g. for a site at `http://coolest.site.org/` the page can be published at `http://coolest.site.org/writing` When you create a Writing Form page, under **Page Atributes**, select the Template named `Writing Pad`

-* **Desk** -- The page that provides users will see first if they must enter an access code to access the writing tool (see below).
-If no access code is required, it redirects to the page above for the writing form-- like  [http://splot.ca/writer/desk](http://splot.ca/writer/desk).
-Whatever you include in the body (not required) is added to the top of the form, maybe for a friendly prompt .e.g. for a site at `http://coolest.site.org/` the page might be published at `http://coolest.site.org/guard_dog` When you create a Writing Form page, under **Page Atributes**, select the Template named `Welcome Desk`

 ### Customize Your Menus

-The default menus are not what you want (it will add menu items for some pages that users should not see!
-Wordpress will generate one based on all Pages set up.
+The default menus are not what you want Wordpress will generate one based on all Pages set up.

 ![](images/default-menus.jpg)

 In Wordpress Dashboard go to Appearance -&gt; Menus.
 Create a new menu, and check the location box for "Primary".
-A typical TRu Writer menu might have an "About Page", the Write page (the form for writing), maybe a Random link, and a set of dropdowns to see pages by category.
+A typical TRu Writer menu might have an "About Page", the Write page (the form for writing), maybe a Random link (your site URL followed by `/random`), and a set of dropdowns to see pages by category.
 Here is one example for the site http://splot.ca/Writer

 ![](images/writer-menus.jpg)

 You can of course, create any menu structure that works for your site- but don't use the default!
 And hey, if you're being all fancy and don't check the "Primary" box above, remember to go into the "Manage Menus" tab and change it from the default menu to the new awesome menu you just created or all you'll see is the default menu popping up again and again and that will be frustrating.
-It will list as menu items a bunch of pages that users never should see (e.g. Welcome Desk, Get Edit Link).

 ### Theme Options and Settings
 Upon activation the theme will set up a **TRU Writer Options** link that appears in the black admin bar at the top of your Wordpress Dashboard interface (when logged in), and in the "Appearance" tab on your Wordpress Dashboard.

 Click **TRU Writer Options** to see or change the settings outlined below.

-*(For extra fun "writer" from here on, in lower case, refers to the person using your site; the person who comes and wants to write something on your awesome Writer site.)*

 In the TRU Writer Theme, traditional "posts" in Wordpress are renamed "writings," but they still have all the attributes of garden variety Wordpress blog posts.
 Yum.

 #### Access Options